Things to do before the start of the gardening season

 SELECT YOUR GARDEN LOCATION

-Starting your garden for the first time? select the best location that gets the most sunlight, the area needs good drainage and avoid areas with a lot of trees.
+Starting your garden for the first time? select the best location that

 For other gardeners like us, who have been gardening for a long time, you might want to determine the placement of your plants.
 For instance I try to rotate my seeds placement every couple of years.